nicolehao34/LeadGen.AI/README.md

 ### Allowing multiple selections on target events page

-Right now you can only select one target event because it's a prototype.
+Right now, you can only select one target event because it's a prototype.
 In the future, the end-user will be able to select multiple events.

+### Exporting leads and uploading them to CRM platforms
+As title.
+The backend for this is not implemented yet.
+But would help with Dupont Tedlar's workflow integration.

 ### Feedback Loop